 The biggest lesson I learned was that the answers or struggles many white transracial adoptive parents eventually will have to come to terms with are the same realities that black parents raising black children deal with.
 Transracial adoptive parents are craving to find answers on ways to help prepare their black and brown children to grow into successful adults . . . of color.
 Sadly, for over forty-five years, the transracial adoption world has looked only in white spaces for these answers.
 Truly absorbing this reality as a transracial adoptee myself nearly put me in a fetal position.
 It simply does not make sense!

-Rachel: In my experience as both a writer and mom by transracial adoption, there seems to be two camps.
+Rachel: In my experience as both a writer and mom by transracial adoption, there seem to be two camps.
 The first is parents who are educated and proactive.
 They are aware of the racial climate of our country presently as well as our nation’s violent racial history, and they pursue every possible resource (be it a person, a book, an experience, etc.) to benefit the child.
 The other camp believes in some of the things you talk about in the book: that love is enough and that it’s perfectly fine to raise a child of color as if that child is white.
-They are ignorant to their own biases and privileges, and this in turn has a negative impact on the child, usually most evident in adolescence and beyond.
+They are ignorant of their own biases and privileges, and this, in turn, hurts the child, usually most evident in adolescence and beyond.
 My question for you is, how do we help those in the latter camp realize that they are making grave mistakes?
 How do we get them to realize that they need to read a book like yours?
 And who is most responsible for educating parents who have adopted or want to adopt transracially?

 Ms. Roorda: The truth of it is that transracial adoption is bold.
 It is complex.
-But is can also be powerful, beautiful and freeing.
+But it can also be powerful, beautiful, and free.
 However, if this journey is not respected for what it is, many transracial adoptees will walk a lonely road in figuring out all of who they are, at the same time trying to keep a smile on their face.

 I cannot tell you how many parents have said to me in my travels that race is not an issue for their child in today’s age.
 Further, these same parents attest that because we are now living in a “post-racial” society, the issues that transracial adoptees who grew up in the ‘70s and ‘80s confronted do not exist today.
 What I can tell you is that too many parents who believe this myth are the same ones who five or ten years later discover in upsetting ways that race and discrimination are alive and well . . . and that they did not prepare their children (or themselves) for this sad truth.